Skip to main content

 AreaMust prove before rolloutCommon failure if skipped

-Single-turn deterministic pathOne happy-path intent works end-to-end from `/message` to final payload.Basic config is incomplete or inconsistent.
+Single-turn pathOne happy-path intent works end-to-end from `/message` to final payload.Basic config is incomplete or inconsistent.

 Multi-turn slot collectionMissing fields converge cleanly and stop asking once complete.Infinite or unstable clarification loops.